Who we are

 We take cautionary measures to ensure we do not collect any personal data from you which we do not need in order to provide our products and services to you.

-We shall pass on your personal information to our Associated Companies only where you agree, so that they may offer you their products and services; or ii) where we are able to do so in accordance with Applicable Laws.
+We shall pass on your personal information to our Associated Companies: i) only where you agree, so that they may offer you their products and services; or ii) where we are able to do so in accordance with Applicable Laws.

 For how long do we store your personal data